 YOU'RE CERTIFIED!
 NOW WHAT?

-Congratulations on completing one of the Certificates in Experiential Learning!
+Congratulations on completing the Certificate in Service Learning!
 Now that you’ve completed the certificate, the next step is for you to market your certificate to help you stand out as an applicant for jobs and graduate schools.

 Your certificate in experiential learning will appear on your transcript, showing that the university acknowledges your achievements.
 This opportunity is not available to students at all universities and will recognize the efforts you have undertaken beyond the classroom.

 Transcripts are usually required in certain fields (i.e. education) that request them as part of the application process.
 Also, students who intend to do postgraduate work will have their transcripts reviewed by admission panels.
 Having the certificate on your transcript can add more than just an award to your resume; it can reflect a personal value and commitment to improving your community.

 - What was required to get the certificate?

 - Why did you get the certificate?
 Why was that important to you?